 Sadly, the catalyst for me to write this essay was based on my experience on the opposite side of the coin.
 Where I was coerced and manipulated to performing rituals in order to maintain and save my relationship with my previous partner.
 As the relationship drew to a close, it made me reflect on my time as the bully.

 This was originally published in AMP’s bi-annual publication Karyawan.
 I was lucky to have been asked to collaborate with my sister on writing this article, which is a topic that I hold closely to my heart.
-As we reflected on the massive changes and freedoms that we both enjoy now, versus our foremothers, we realized that there were still some stark similarities that are too … Continue reading How the role of Malay women has – or hasn’t – evolved
+As we reflected on the massive changes and freedoms that we both enjoy now, versus our foremothers, we realized that there were still some stark similarities that are too often forgotten and easily dismissed.
+In this article, we question the static gender roles we have been subjected to and what we can do to overcome this.

 Ratu Safiatuddin Tajul Alam, Ratu Nurul Alam Naqiatuddin Syah, Ratu Inayat Zaqiatuddin Syah, Ratu Kamalat Syah.